Evan-wyl/robotlearning/README.md

 ## 2. Datasets, Benchmarks, and Simulators

-Please see [HERE](https://github.com/Evan-wyl/Robot-Learning/tree/master/data) for the popular robot learning **datasets, simulator and benchmark** results.
-The links of datasets only are acquired by summarizing survey papers.
-If you would need more, you can acquire it by linking [codes.](https://github.com/Evan-wyl/Robot-Learning/tree/master/codes)
+Please see [HERE](https://github.com/Evan-wyl/Robot-Learning/tree/master/data) for the popular robot learning **datasets, benchmarks and simulator** results.